jncc/defra-eo-data-service-api/README.md

 $ jupyter notebook

 # EODS_API.ipynb
+This Notebook was produced by JNCC with funding from the Caroline Herschel Framework Partnership Agreement on [Copernicus User Uptake](https://jncc.gov.uk/our-work/copernicus-project/).
-This Notebook downloads the list of Sentinel 2 satellite images using the two csv created in the previous Notebook.
-Additionally, this Notebook will also create a mosaic of the downloaded images, mask them using a shapefile and finally calculate the NDVI of the clipped image.
+This Notebook downloads Sentinel-2 satellite images using the two csv files created in the previous Notebook.
+Additionally, this Notebook will also create a mosaic of the downloaded images, clip them using a shapefile and finally calculate the NDVI of the clipped image.

 # EODS_API_Best_pixel.ipynb
+This Notebook was produced by JNCC with funding from the Caroline Herschel Framework Partnership Agreement on [Copernicus User Uptake](https://jncc.gov.uk/our-work/copernicus-project/).

-This notebook also downloads the list of Sentinel 2 satellite images using the two csv created in the eods-api-generate-cloudless-mosaic.ipynb.
-This Notebook however will create a mosaic that uses the same granule to create a cloudless satellite image using different timestamps of the same granule.
+This Notebook downloads Sentinel-2 satellite images using the two csv files created in the eods-api-generate-cloudless-mosaic.ipynb.
+It then creates a best-pixel composite using the pixels with the lowest cloud cover in a stack of imagery from different dates.